Within a few years, the popularity of this coastal village skyrocketed and hotels and hostels sprang up all over Palomino.

 - There is no ATM.

-Table of contents: Hotels and hostels in Palomino
+Table of contents: Hotels in Palomino

 Hotels and hostel in the village of Palomino